estrelow/ocs-office365-16-user/README.md

 The fields exposed by the plugin are as follows:

-   -SID is the local userid à la WMIC.
+   * SID is the local userid à la WMIC.

-   -GUID is the Office 365 ObjectId.
-It's the same valued used on Powershell's
+   * GUID is the Office 365 ObjectId.
+It's the same valued used on Powershell's Get-AzureADUser, so it's included to allow for further integration.

-    Get-AzureADUser, so it's included to allow for further integration.
+   * Email is the O365 user's email address

-   -Email is the O365 user's email address
+   * LastLogin is the last time an LDAP authentication ocurred with O365

-   -LastLogin is the last time an LDAP authentication ocurred with O365 -Name is the common display name of the user
+   * Name is the common display name of the user

 In a situation in which the computer has passed through more than one user, the plugin might report multiple O365 accounts.
 The LastLogin attribute